TwicPics/components/documentation/vue3.md

 });
 ```

-in the app startup of your `Vue3` project.
+into the app startup of your `Vue3` project.

 #### main.js